adarshn76/adarshn76/README.md

 ## About Me

 - 🎓 I recently graduated with a Master of Computer Applications (MCA) degree.
-- 💼 I'm actively seeking opportunities to kick-start my career in Sofware Industry.
+- 💼 I'm actively seeking opportunities to kick-start my career in Software Industry.
 - 🌱 I'm passionate about FSD, and I'm eager to learn and grow in the tech industry.